Social media safety rules for 2021

 Just imagine the situation when an attacker is able to compromise one of a networking website.
 It would mean every user of this site is susceptible to attack.
 As was mentioned in the previous section, there are a lot of ways to distribute malware on social media.
 An attacker can insert a malicious cone right into advertisements or use unsafe applications to lure users.

 Besides, social networks are more vulnerable to cross-site scripting attacks than other websites.
 This vulnerability can be used by an adversary to compromise a user’s account or spread an inappropriate photo or other content.
 It can also be used for Denial of service and a phishing attack.

-Knowing the common issues and facts about social media safety, it’s time to take sure steps towards online media security and privacy.
+Knowing the common issues and facts about social media safety, it’s time to make sure steps towards online media security and privacy.

-What are those social media safety tips that can guarantee secure networking and data protecting?
+What are those social media safety tips that can guarantee secure networking and data protection?
 Let’s have a look.

 1. Keep software current